nic-dgl103/CSS-Box-Model/README.md

 ```
 <!-- DGL 103 CVS1 - your name - Exercise 5 -->
 ```
+Note: You don't need to edit any of the provided HTML content to complete this exercise.
+You may need to add links to Google Fonts in the head element.
 ### Card 1:
 In VS Code, add the following styles to the article element with the class name card-one:
+   * Use the Google Font called Poppins and use the rem unit to define all your fonts sizes.
    * Make the image round by using the border-radius property.
    * Give the card a background colour of `hsl(0, 0%, 100%)`.
    * Make the width of the card 500px.